Reverend Billy and the Church of Stop Shopping: The Stop Shopping Choir

 The Stop Shopping Choir is a 35-member ensemble that performs an array of original gospel songs in theater performances and alongside Reverend Billy in public spaces during campaigns.
 The choir began accompanying Talen's sermons at concert shows shortly after the September 11 attacks, adding a musical influence to Reverend Billy performances.
 Led by musical director Nehemiah Luckett, the choir members are volunteers who rehearse weekly at the Lower Eastside Girl's Club in the East Village.

 The Choir often write songs that draw attention to the environmental and consumerist campaigns championed by the Church of Stop Shopping.
 They have accompanied Talen into the lobbies of multinational banks such as JP Morgan Chase or research facilities belonging to Monsanto, dressed as golden toads and honeybees, singing songs in support of the day's sermon.
 One of their best-known songs is "The First Amendment", an incantation of the 1st Amendment of the United States Constitution, sung rapturously by soprano Laura Newman.

+In November of 2021, Reverend Billy and the Stop Shopping Choir came to the United Kingdom for their "Earth Riot 21" tour, culminating in Glasgow for COP26.
+During this time, a UK branch of the choir was established as a community choir in London.
+The UK branch has since toured with Reverend Billy and the Stop Shopping Choir in 2022 and 2024.

 In April of 2024, Reverend Billy and the Stop Shopping Choir joined Neil Young and Crazy Horse on their Love Earth tour throughout the United States, and in fall 2025 again joined Young on tour with Young's new band the Chrome Hearts.